 Stripe Overall Rating

 Founded in 2010, Stripe (stripe.com) is a web application that allows merchants to accept credit card payments through their websites.
-The service is particularly tailored for web developers who want the ability to customize the application according to their specific desires.
+The service is particularly tailored for merchants with access to web developers who want the ability to customize the application according to their specific desires.
 Stripe is similar to Braintree Payment Solutions, but without any setup fees, monthly fees or monthly minimum charges.
 Interestingly, the company has also received investment capital from the founders of another competitor, PayPal.
 The company can be found at 3180 18th St Ste 100, San Francisco, CA 94110-2042.

 |Key Points – Sales & Marketing|